GlitchEnzo/NuGetForUnity/plugin-dev-readme.md

 Inside the method you can use `GUILayout.Button` Unity method to render additional buttons that will be rendered to the left of current Install/Uninstall/Update and similar buttons.

-Since code here will use UnityEditor functionality which is not available when NugetForUnity is run from command line you should only register this class in plugin registry if it ruinning from Unity.
+Since code here will use UnityEditor functionality which is not available when NuGetForUnity is run from command line you should only register this class in plugin registry if it running from Unity.
 You can do so in your `INugetPlugin.Register` implementation like this:

 ```cs
 if (registry.IsRunningInUnity)